 The most famous equestrian statue in Rome (if not the world) is, without doubt, that of Emperor Marcus Aurelius (r.
 161-80), one of the glories of the Capitoline Museums.

-According to late-imperial accounts, there were once 22 equestrian statues (equi magni) in the Eternal City.
+According to late-imperial accounts, there were once 22 bronze equestrian statues (equi magni) in ancient Rome.
 That of Marcus Aurelius is the only one to have survived intact.

 Search Walks in Rome: